jamuna27/Javascript-Project/README.md

-# Javascript-Project: Udacity's Introduction to Programming Nano Degree
+# Udacity: Introduction to Programming Nano Degree -Javascript-Project

 You’ll build a single-page web app that allows users to draw pixel art on a customizable canvas!: